 We do support primary residences, investment properties, and second homes.
 All home values must be equal to or greater than $100,000.
 Property eligibility may vary by state.

 You may qualify for a Trovy HELOC if your property is held in your name, jointly with others, or through a revocable living trust.
 The key requirement is that your name or your trust's name appears in the county records as the legal owner of the property.
+Trovy does not lend on properties held in LLCs or other business entities.

 Trovy offers credit lines ranging from $10,000 to $100,000, depending on your home equity, creditworthiness, and other qualifying factors.